powbabix/Documentation/jasper/README.md

 * Raspberry Pi

 Things you will need to work with,
-* A PC/Laptop/System that you can use to [ssh into raspberry pi](https://www.raspberrypi.org/documentation/remote-access/ssh/).
+* A PC/Laptop/System that you can use to ssh into Raspberry Pi.
 * Internet access.
 * SSH access to raspberry pi.